kothariji/SyntaxMeets/README.md

 - If you want to contribute, we prefer that you create an issue before making a PR and link your PR to that issue.<br>
 - If you have modified/added code work, make sure that the app is running successfully before submitting your PR.<br>

-### Note:
-- Issues will be assigned on a first come, first serve basis.
-You just have to comment on the issue, asking to be assigned( Optional: Explain briefly about your implementation) .
-- It will be highly appreciated if you add screenshot/video of the changes while making PR.

 ## Contributors:

-<b>Thanks alot for Contributing :pray: :dizzy:</b>
+<b>Thanks alot for Contributing :dizzy:</b>
 ![4](https://contributors-img.web.app/image?repo=kothariji/syntaxmeets)

-### If you liked our work do give us a star :star::star::star:.It Encourages us to do more :wink: :dizzy:
+### If you liked our work do give us a star :star::star::star:.It Encourages us to do more...